Interested in immigrating to the United States?

 Who Should Apply for a Visitor Visa / US Tourist Visa

 A US Visitor Visa is a non-immigrant visa for those who wish to enter the United States temporarily for business, tourism, or visit.
+Sometimes a US Visitor Visa is also called a US Tourist Visa.
 Depending on the purpose of your visit, you may be eligible for a B-1 or B-2 visa, or both (B-1/B-2) if your reasons fall under both categories.
 Visas may be either single-entry or multiple-entry, depending on an individual’s eligibility.
 Applicants for visitor visas must be able to prove that they are not coming to the country to immigrate, but rather to visit for one of the purposes included under the visa.

 Note that individuals traveling to the US from Canada or Bermuda are not required to have a visa to enter the country.
 If you are a citizen or national from a participating country, you may be eligible to apply for the Visa Waiver Program, which would exempt you from requiring a Visitor Visa.